Peachtree Station is a friendly neighborhood of 717 homes with a small-town feel. The community was built in the early 1980’s over several phases.

 Shopping, Dining and Entertainment

-Upscale shopping is available at The Forum on Peachtree Parkway where residents pop into its boutiques and specialty shops.
-Peachtree Corners Town Center is located just across the street and a pedestrian bridge will connect the two complexes in 2019.
-Their many restaurants range from fine dining to family friendly.
+Upscale shopping is a short walk away at The Forum on Peachtree Parkway where residents pop into its boutiques and specialty shops.
+The Peachtree Corners Town Center is located just across the street.
+The many restaurants of the sister complexes range from fine dining to family friendly.
 For those who prefer to cook at home, both Trader Joes and Sprouts Farmers Market are located in these complexes.
-Residents find loads of entertainment options at The Town Center’s CinéBistro and Town Green—the site of fun, free events such as movies, concerts, yoga, and family game night.
+Residents find loads of entertainment options at The Town Center’s CinéBistro and Town Green--the site of fun, free events such as movies, concerts, yoga, and family game night.

 A drive through its lovely neighborhoods, or a visit to its many parks, shows visitors why Peachtree Corners maintains its Tree City designation.
-A large section of Peachtree Station is contiguous with the beautiful and serene parks on the Chattahoochee River.
-A large and active Soccer and Baseball complex with walking and biking trails, skating bowl, fenced dog park, pavilions, grills, complement the area parks.
+A large section of Peachtree Station is contiguous with the beautiful and serene Simpsonwood Park.
+Neighboring Jones Bridge Park on the Chattahoochee River is a well-developed gem, with several pavilions, grills, walking trails, soccer fields and a large playground.
+Pinckneyville Parkincludes large and active Soccer and Baseball complexes to complement its pond, walking and biking trails, skating bowl, fenced dog park, pavilions, grills, and more.
+The Town Green’s interactive fountain, slide, and play area delight children.

 Robert Fowler YMCA bustles with activity and is literally just around the corner from Peachtree Station.
 Several other full-service and specialty fitness centers are located nearby.